Skip to content ↓

 Science Years 5-8

-Pupils will follow a curriculum that combines both the Common Entrance and Key Stage 3 syllabi which allows every pupil the full experience of all three sciences, physics, chemistry and biology and as much practical work as possible.
+Pupils will follow a curriculum that combines both the Common Entrance and Key Stage 3 syllabi, which allows every pupil the full experience of all three sciences, physics, chemistry and biology and as much practical work as possible.
 From Year 5 all pupils are taught in science laboratories by one of our science specialists.

 With experienced specialist teachers working in fully equipped science laboratories, the department is able to offer support to pupils who find some aspects of the subject a little more challenging, whilst stretching those who are aiming for scholarship places.
 We are ultimately aiming to inspire all to apply scientific creative thinking to their lives, encouraging them to enjoy science so they are able to utilise these skills in their future studies and careers.